bssrdev/wilderhood/_posts/2015-10-21-Sunrise-At-Matanga-Parvatha.markdown

 </p>

 <p>
-Here are some of the shots made during this fantastic natural event....
+Here are some of the shots made during this fantastic natural event.
 </p>

 <img src="{{ site.baseurl }}/img/2015-10-21/Matanga_Parvatha2.jpg" alt="Fog rolls in towards Hampi">